-- To qualify for the Bachelor of Creative Technologies a student must achieve 360 points with 90 points at level 6 and 90 points at level 7 by successfully completing the requirements in the structure below. - A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.
+- 1 To qualify for the Bachelor of Creative Technologies a student must achieve 360 points with 90 points at level 6 and 90 points at level 7 by successfully completing the requirements in the structure below. - 2 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.

-3 A student may choose an additional minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 526.
+3 A student may choose an additional major and/or one or more minors.
+The completion requirements are set out in the Additional Majors Regulations and the Minors Regulations on page 559.